 At the same time, today many of the “kalanta” traditions live on in the hearts of many displaced Asia Minor Greeks who were forced to leave their homelands behind.
 One such example are the Kalanta of Cappadocia.
 Cappadocia, located in modern-day Turkey, was once the home of a thriving native Greek population.
 It was also where St Basil was from.
 With the population exchange in 1923, the native Greeks of Cappadocia were forced to resettle in Greece.

-And should perchance some stingy mistress of the house not find it in her heart to treat the carolers, they would just add a verse or two about ticks and lice and everything “nice”… in return.
+And should perchance some stingy mistress of the house not find it in her heart to treat the carolers, they would just add a verse or two about ticks and lice and everything (not so) “nice”… in return.

-A joyful modern take of the Greek carols from innovative Greek jazzmen Mode Plagal.
+Enjoy here a joyful modern take of the Greek carols from innovative Greek jazzmen Mode Plagal.

 And so my dear friends, The Greek Vibe wishes you all a very happy New Year, with love, kindness, compassion and the brightest light from within…

-Sit down to eat, sit down to drink
+Sit down to eat,

 Sit down to share your pain